 We help our customers get faster, more responsive and/or more precise software.
 But what does that mean?
 What is it what we do here in Amsterdam?

-Unfortunately we cannot share what we have done for most of our customers the past 6 years, as we are their secret weapon to make them more competitive.
-Below is an overview of blog posts discussing our demos, open source software and even some work for customers – most of the stories are not published yet, but then you now what’s coming!
+Unfortunately we cannot share what we have done for most of our customers since 2010, as we are their secret weapon to make them more competitive.
+Below is an selection of blog posts discussing our demos, open source software and even some work for customers.

 - Porting Gromacs from CUDA to OpenCL.
 Till we ported the simulation software end of 2014, it has been CUDA-only.
 Porting took several man-months to manually port all code.
 You can now download the source, build it and run it on AMD/Intel hardware – see here for more info.
 All is open source, so you can see our code.